billxsheng/346-Project/README.md

 # media-management-platform
-MSCI346 Term Project: A PHP web application that interacts with a MySQL database designed and managed on phpMyAdmin.
+MSCI346 Term Project: A PHP media management application that interacts with a MySQL database designed and managed on phpMyAdmin.